Struggling with Back Pain?

-Disc Bulges or Herniations:
+Disc Bulges or Herniation

-Muscular Sprains and Tendon or Ligament Strains:
+Muscular Sprains and Tendon or Ligament Strains

-Strains and sprains can occur in anyone, but they typically occur in people who begin tasks and work these structures in ways they are not used too.
-For example, a person who attempts to run a marathon during their first outing in the summer is likely to overwork these structures causing damage.
-Ligament sprains are typically caused by stretching the involved ligament past its limits, creating tears.
-Muscular strains are commonly caused by lifting too heavy of an object and twisting motions.
-Strains and sprains of the ligaments and muscles in the back can be extremely painful and is often accompanied by swelling and bruising of the surrounding area.
-Strains and sprains are intimately intertwined with the spine and therefore, typically respond well to chiropractic care.
-Our Ryan Chiropractic Clinic is fully equipped to provide comprehensive treatment of these injuries.
+Strains and sprains can occur in anyone, but they typically occur in people who engage in tasks that their body is not accustomed to or pushing themselves too hard.
+Ligament sprains are typically caused by stretching and tearing the ligament.
+Muscular strains are commonly caused by improper lifting form.
+Strains and sprains can be quite painful and are often accompanied by swelling and bruising of the surrounding area.
+On the upside, strains and sprains are rarely serious and typically respond very well to chiropractic care.

 Stress and Back Pain